AlexIoannides/alexioannides/content/machine-learning-engineering/bodywork-mlops.md

 ![bodywork_logo]({static}/images/machine-learning-engineering/bodywork/bodywork-logo.png)

 Solutions to Machine Learning (ML) tasks are often developed within Jupyter notebooks.
-Once a candidate solution is found, you are then faced with an altogether different problem - how to engineer the solution into your product and how to maintain the performance of the solution when new data is generated.
+Once a solution is developed you are then faced with an altogether different problem - how to engineer the solution into your product and how to maintain the performance of the solution through time, as new data is generated.

 ## What is this Tutorial Going to Teach Me?

 * How to take a solution to a ML task within a Jupyter notebook, and map it into two Python modules: one for training a model and one for serving the trained model via a REST API endpoint.
-* How to execute the `train` and `deploy` modules (a simple ML pipeline), remotely on a [Kubernetes](https://kubernetes.io/) cluster, using [GitHub](https://github.com/) and [Bodywork](https://bodywork.readthedocs.io/en/latest/).
+* How to execute the `train` and `deploy` modules (a simple ML pipeline), on a [Kubernetes](https://kubernetes.io/) cluster using [Bodywork](https://bodywork.readthedocs.io/en/latest/).
 * How to test the REST API service that has been deployed to Kubernetes.
 * How to run the pipeline on a schedule, so that the model is periodically re-trained and then re-deployed, without the manual intervention of an ML engineer.